DiogoRibeiro7/DiogoRibeiro7.github.io/_posts/2024-09-20-rolling_windows.md

 #### Stride Movement

-The stride $s$ defines the movement of the window across the signal.
-For stride $s$, the next window starts at $t + s$.
+The stride $$s$$ defines the movement of the window across the signal.
+For stride $$s$$, the next window starts at $$t + s$$.
 Choosing the appropriate stride is crucial; smaller strides result in more overlapping windows, providing more data points but increasing computational cost.

 ### B. Feature Extraction Code